 The Great Chicago Fire ushered in an age of skyscraper building in Chicago, where architectural firms such as Burnham and Root competed with each other to build higher and higher buildings… the first true skyscrapers in the world.
 The buildings were intended to be sturdy, visually striking, and commercially successful.
 The Rookery is one of the few buildings of this competitive construction period in Chicago that is still standing.

 In 1905, it was decided that the lobby of The Rookery should be re-designed; at the time, the lobby was considered the grandest one in Chicago.
 Frank Lloyd Wright received the commission to do the lobby re-design.
-Wright re-did the entranceway in his famous Prairie style and changed up the lighting design to be more simple, effective, and modern in appearance.
+Wright re-did the entranceway in his famous Prairie style and changed the lighting design to be more simple, effective, and modern.

-Wright did not stop there, as the lobby is large, and there was much work to do and creativity to employ.
+Wright did not stop there, as the lobby is significant, and there was much work and creativity to employ.
 He added white marble decorations with Persian-style touches.
-These gave a sense of extra luxury to the lobby, which at the time was predominately built in steel.
+These gave a sense of extra luxury to the lobby, which was predominately built in steel at the time.

 The interior of the lobby was already bright and open, and Wright’s additions made it even more so.
 He opened up the lobby so it could use more of the available natural light from outside.
-And, naturally, he added his signature planters to the space, to give it that distinctive Frank Lloyd Wright ambience.
+And naturally, he added his signature planters to the space to give it that distinctive Frank Lloyd Wright ambiance.

 Wright was already a successful and well-known architect at the time he did the re-design of the lobby of The Rookery.
-His work on the building enhanced its status among contemporaries and made it one of the most sought-after office spaces in Chicago.
+His work on the building enhanced its status among contemporaries and made it one of Chicago's most sought-after office spaces.

 Wright’s re-design of the lobby of The Rookery is the only work he ever did on any building within the boundaries of downtown Chicago.
 This is one of several important things that makes The Rookery special.

-While the circa 1800’s buildings of the Loop neighborhood have been largely demolished to make way for redevelopment by now, The Rookery still stands, because of its special nature.
-It has been protected, renovated more than once (Wright’s re-design was the first change of many over the decades), and is still a successful office building that rents space to several large and well-known businesses and multi-national corporations.
+While the circa 1800’s buildings of the Loop neighborhood have mainly been demolished to make way for redevelopment now, The Rookery still stands because of its unique nature.
+It has been protected and renovated more than once (Wright’s re-design was the first change of many over the decades).
+It is still a successful office building that rents space to several large and well-known businesses and multinational corporations.